readersinternational/readersinternational.org/_books/the-gourmet-and-other-stories-of-modern-china.md

 ---
 *"The dry delicacy of these stories is impressive, each a valuable channel into the art and life of modern China."* KIRKUS REVIEWS
 <br><br>
 Under Lu Wenfu's incisive yet tolerant eye, wonton sellers, rickshaw pullers, teachers, hedonists and bureaucrats all try to adapt to modern China's recurrent upheavals.
+<br><br>
 Accent magazine (USA) calls this collection “some of the best writing from the new China”.
+<br><br>
+Cover image and other illustrations by Qi Baishi